A unified quantum framework for electrons and ions: The self-consistent harmonic approximation on a neural network curved manifold: SCHA in a curved manifold

 We have, thus, two different density matrices: $\tilde\rho(\bm q, \bm q')$, defined on the curved manifold and solution of the auxiliary harmonic Hamiltonian (\eqname~\ref{eq:rho:scha}), and $\rho(\bR, \bR')$, the transformed density matrix in Cartesian space.
 Notably, $\rho(\bR, \bR')$ is the real density matrix of our solution, which depends on the parameters that define the auxiliary Hamiltonian ($\bRcal$ and $\bPhi$) and on the curvature of the manifold, defined by the metric tensor $g_{ab}$ as

 This allows us to increase the degrees of freedom of the ansatz density matrix thanks to the metric tensor $\bm g$ while keeping the auxiliary system harmonic.
 This approach maintains all the advantages of the original SCHA.
 In fact, all observables can be evaluated in the curved manifold, where the density matrix is harmonic.
+For convenience, we name the method nonlinear SCHA (or \name) throughout the rest of the manuscript.